sf-wdi-24/modules/week-07-rails-continued/day-01/module-02/readme.md

 ## Indexes

-If your table is small then you're done but this is rarely the case.
+If your table is small then you're done, but this is rarely the case.

 As your table gets larger we need to tune the performance for our usage.
 We do this by adding indexes in many cases.